Aidan-Goroway/CSC-270-RISCV-Labs/README.txt

+This github README is a modified version of the one attached to the original submission:

 Hey John, here is my Track B submission.
-Its lab 5 + 6, the absolute bare minimum for the project.
+Its lab 5 + 6, the as required for the project.

 The main resources I used for this assignment were as follows: